 What Should Not Be Included in a Maintenance Bond?

 Routinely, we see contracts that require very long-term warranties on material.
 Primarily we see this in three trades including roofing, energy and turf for athletic fields.
-Bonds companies will not provide a maintenance bond to cover these long-term warranties.
+Surety bonds companies will not provide a maintenance bond to cover these long-term warranties.
 However, usually the manufacturer of these products will.
-Contractors and suppliers need to make sure that the contract passes the long-term piece back to the manufacturer.
+Contractors and suppliers need to make sure that the contract passes the long-term obligation back to the manufacturer.
 A common example would be a roofing contract that requires a 20-year warranty.
 The contractor provides 24 months of maintenance on the labor and passes the remaining material warranty back to the manufacturer.
 There are also insurance companies that will provide long-term warranties for a premium.
-These are separate from the bond though.
+These are separate from the maintenance bond though.

 How Much Does a Maintenance Bond Cost?